zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 [Msdiv 150] (# msdiv150) # msdiv150 .ref .msdiv} (14 - 1)

 [APZ 150.1] (# apz150.1) {# apz150.1 .ref .apz} "Sun-bound Buddha
-I ask God this. ”(I) There are three questions Questioning to make known In order to equate what is seen, questions Questioning means to break the wonder of doing.
+I ask God this. "(I) There are three questions Questioning to make known In order to equate what is seen, questions Questioning means to break the wonder of doing.